 EDF is part of a broader strategy by the EU to flex its geopolitical influence and the need of EU member states to increase their defense budgets to 2% of their GDP.
 According to Thierry Breton "Without putting into question historic alliances, Europe can no longer be constrained by choices and decisions made by others, ...
 With the European Defense Fund, Europe is definitely taking its destiny in its own hands."
 The program will finance the development of high-risk, disruptive technologies, in Europe's attempt to become a major player in a domain that can also have a big impact on the civilian economy.
-Of the total budget, 8% will be allocated to the development of disruptive technologies and innovative equipment will be extremely important for our competitivity in the coming years and decades," according to Romanian MEP Buşoi, Chair of the European Parliament's research and industry committee.
+Of the total budget, 8% will be allocated to the development of disruptive technologies with both military and civilian applications.
+"These disruptive technologies and innovative equipment will be extremely important for our competitivity in the coming years and decades," according to Romanian MEP Buşoi, Chair of the European Parliament's research and industry committee.